wangjun-microsoft/Cognitive-Documentation/Content/en-us/Academic-Knowledge/SimilarityMethod.md

 ```
 0.520
 ```
 The score is deteremined by assessing the academic concepts through word embedding and vectors.
-In this case, 0.52 represents that the two partial abstracts are somewhat relevant.
+In this example, 0.52 represents that the two partial abstracts are somewhat relevant.
 <br>